 Deploy Hydrolix

 Hydrolix deployments follow the Kubernetes operator pattern.
-To deploy Hydrolix, use the Hydrolix Kubernetes Tool (hkt) to generate an operator configuration and a custom resource Hydrolix configuration.
+To deploy Hydrolix, generate an operator configuration (operator.yaml) and a custom resource Hydrolix configuration (hydrolixcluster.yaml).
+You'll use these files to deploy Hydrolix on your Kubernetes cluster.

-Switch kubectl context to use your namespace if you have not done so already.
+Switch kubectl context to use your Hydrolix cluster namespace:

 kubectl config set-context --current --namespace=$HDX_KUBERNETES_NAMESPACE

-The Hydrolix operator resources API generates all the Kubernetes resource definitions required for deploying the operator, service accounts, and role permissions.
-Once deployed, the operator will manage all Hydrolix cluster deployments.
-To upgrade a deployment to a new version, repeat this step.
+The Hydrolix operator resources API generates all of the Kubernetes resource definitions required to deploy the operator, including service accounts and role permissions.
+Once deployed, the operator manages your Hydrolix cluster deployment.

 kubectl apply -f operator.yaml